Olejekglejek/Sparta/AWS/ReadM.md

 - Create a security group that only allows access on port 22 from your IP
 - Create a security group called bastion-access that only allows ssh access from the bastion group
 - SSH to your bastion server and from there SSH to your database instance

+A **bastion host/bastion server** is a special-purpose computer on a network specifically designed and configured to withstand attacks.
+The computer generally hosts a single application, for example a proxy server, and all other services are removed or limited to reduce the threat to the computer.
+It is hardened in this manner primarily due to its location and purpose, which is either on the outside of a firewall or inside of a demilitarized zone (DMZ) and usually involves access from untrusted networks or computers.

+In an **Amazon Web Services (AWS)** context, a bastion host is defined as "a server whose purpose is to provide access to a private network from an external network, such as the Internet.
+Because of its exposure to potential attack, a bastion host must minimize the chances of penetration".

+Another AWS-related definition is that bastion hosts are EC2 instances within a public subnet that is accessed via SSH (for Linux) and RDP (for Microsoft Windows).
+Once remote connectivity is established with the bastion host, "it then acts as a "jump" server, allowing you to use SSH or RDP" to log in to other EC2 instances within private subnets.
+It is important to configure them via security groups and network access control lists (NACLs) to act as a "bastion"; if so, it will act as "a bridge to your private instances via the internet".

 ### What is S3